What's a commercial break?

 A commercial bank’s money essentially belongs to its customers, who can withdraw their funds at any time, even on short notice.
 Because of that, commercial banks offer credit for shorter lengths of time with the backing of real, concrete securities that are easy to sell.

-The truth is: most of us have no idea how banks really make a profit.
+Now that you know what a commercial bank does, the truth still stands: most of us have no idea how banks really make a profit.
 When you consider the fact that a bank holds onto your money — and that of other customers — how do banks actually afford to keep the lights on, remain in business and turn a profit?

-Here’s a 101 primer on how banks make money by earning money from your money.
-Yup – a mouthful.
-Read on to learn more.
+Here’s a 101 primer on how banks make money and have the ability to lend that money out to their customers.
+Read on to learn more!

 When you open a savings or checking account at a bank, your money doesn’t just sit there.

 Every time you make a deposit, your bank “borrows” the money from you to lend it out to others.
 Think about all those auto and personal loans, mortgages, and even bank lines of credit.
 Sadly, money doesn’t grow on trees, so the bank uses your money to help fund these loans temporarily.
 In turn for your generosity (that most of the time you are unaware of), you get paid back in the form of interest — sort of a courtesy for trusting that financial institution with your money.

 Bigger banks are also often made up of separate branches that focus on different types of customers and services.
 For example, commercial or retail banking branches may offer more common bank services, such as checking and savings accounts or giving out personal and business loans.

 If you belong to a credit union that isn’t motivated by profit margins, you may see more interest paid to you.
 Or, in the case of an online checking or savings account, there are no branch locations and minimal overhead costs.
 This means that you may see more money in the way of automatic savings and other perks.